-The Neuroradiology Division, comprised of 5 diagnostic attending radiologists, two specialists from the Division of Interventional Neuroradiology, and four diagnostic neuroradiology fellows, is a part of the Department of Radiology at the University of North Carolina School of Medicine in Chapel Hill.
-We perform over 20,000 CT studies, 20,000 MRI studies, nearly 300 diagnostic angiograms, about 120 neurointerventional cases, and over 200 spinal invasive procedures per year.
+The Neuroradiology Division, comprised of 6 diagnostic attending radiologists, two specialists from the Division of Interventional Neuroradiology, and four diagnostic neuroradiology fellows, is a part of the Department of Radiology at the University of North Carolina School of Medicine in Chapel Hill.
+We perform about 24,000 CT studies, 24,000 MRI studies, nearly 300 diagnostic angiograms, about 120 neurointerventional cases, and over 200 spinal invasive procedures per year.

 We work closely on both the clinical and academic fronts with several groups on campus, including the Division of Neurosurgery, the Department of Neurology, the Department of Head and Neck Surgery, the Department of Psychiatry, the Department of Anesthesia, the School of Dentistry, and the School of Computer Sciences.

-The 800 bed hospital complex at UNC includes the NC Neurosciences Hospital, the NC Women’s Hospital, Children’s Hospital, and a Cancer Center.
+The 850 bed hospital complex at UNC includes the NC Neurosciences Hospital, the NC Women’s Hospital, Children’s Hospital, and a Cancer Center.
 The Hospitals are adjacent to the Medical School.
 Our new beautiful Imaging and Spine Center is only a few minutes away from the hospital.
-Our new community hospital (2 CTs and 1 MRI) will open next year.
+Our new community hospital (2 CTs and 1 MRI) opened last year.